Influencer Marketing in the US: Things to Know in 2026

 Yet, TikTok doesn’t stay behind and moves towards top platforms for using influencer marketing techniques.
 For example, the most popular collaboration type for this network is dedicated content.
 That’s when an influencer promotes a single brand in the whole video.

-Overall, here’s how sponsored content types looked on various platforms.
+Overall, here’s how sponsored content types looked on various platforms in 2025.

 As you can see, Instagram and TikTok lead the way (just as said earlier).